Saint Aidan has been saved!

+St Aidan's statue.
 The statue of Saint Aidan was created by Kathleen Parbury in 1958 and is a beloved destination for many of the visitors to the Island.

-So what's wrong with the statue?
+So what was wrong with the statue?

 Condition Report.